-(3) The operator shall undertake a gap analysis between the requirements in the current version of the MODU code and the version that was used for the design and construction of the platform.
+(3) The operator shall undertake a gap analysis between the requirements in the current version of the MODU code and the version that was used for the design and construction of the

+Comment [RFM8]: These are in the ISO offshore structures standards.
+Including details can potentially result in conflicting requirements. platform.
 Any gaps must be risk assessed and mitigations implemented as required by the risk assessment.